kentleonardi09/Portofolio-Project-Part-1/Question 3/README.md

 # Question 3: Discover Security Concepts Used in My Home

+# Question 3

+## Title
+Discover Security Concepts Used in My Home

 ## Explanation

-### a.
-Confidentiality – Locks & Key Systems
+a.
+Confidentiality: Locks and Key Systems

-Locks in my home ensure that only me and the people I live with, or anyone with a key, can enter.
-This helps protect our personal space and belongings from unauthorised access.
-This reflects confidentiality because only authorised individuals are allowed access, similar to how passwords or encryption protect sensitive data in cybersecurity.
+Locks at my home protect only me and the people I live with, or anyone given a key.
+This protects the privacy of our personal space and possessions against unauthorised access.
+Just as passwords or encryption protect sensitive data in cybersecurity, this reflects confidentiality as only authorized individuals are granted access.

----

-### b.
-Integrity – Home Monitoring Systems
+b.
+Integrity: In-House Monitoring Systems

-The monitoring system in my home records events such as visitors arriving or any unusual activity.
-This allows us to review what actually happened if needed.
-This demonstrates integrity because the recorded footage provides an accurate and reliable record of events, similar to audit logs in cybersecurity that ensure data is not altered.
+At my home, the monitoring system will record things like visitors arriving or unusual activity.
+This enables us to revisit what transpired, when needed.
+This indicates integrity because the recorded footage acts as an honest and dependable documentation of events, just like audit logs in cyber security that ensure data hasn't been modified.

----

-### c.
-Availability – Smoke Alarms
+b.
+Accessibility: Smoke Alarms

-Smoke alarms in my home detect smoke and immediately alert us if there is a potential fire.
-This ensures we can respond quickly to prevent damage.
-This reflects availability because the system is always ready to function when needed, similar to how systems in cybersecurity must remain operational.
+The smoke alarms in my house notice the presence of smoke and instantly notify us if there is a potential fire.
+This ensures we can respond quickly to avoid damage.
+Such means, system is always ready to act when needed, as in cybersecurity systems need to be operational all the time.

----

 ## Proof of Discovery

 ![WhatsApp Image 2026-03-25 at 11 06 28 AM](https://github.com/user-attachments/assets/d714df6a-0ba4-480c-bd56-45dd7772a0d7)